-12.5 MEDIA CONSENT FORMS
+12.4 MEDIA CONSENT FORMS

-On enrolment at Holy Spirit School, parents/guardians will be asked to sign a 'Media Consent Form'.
+On enrolment at Holy Spirit School, parents/guardians will be asked to sign a 'Media Consent Form' where there are three levels of consent for parents to choose from.
 In essence, this gives the school and Brisbane Catholic Education permission to use photographic, video and audio information pertaining to students in school and Brisbane Catholic Education communications and media material.

-12.6 ABSENTEES / LATENESS
+12.5 ABSENTEES / LATENESS

-In the case of children being absent, a written explanation or phone call stating the nature of the absence is required from parents.
+Absentees can be lodged via the BCE Connect App or a written explanation or phone call stating the nature of the absence is required from parents.
 Please try to ensure that medical and dental appointments are made, if possible, outside school hours.
 Regular absenteeism is a cause for concern and ultimately, in such instances, Police intervention may be requested.

 Children should present at school by 8.25am in readiness for the day's activities.
-Children who arrive late are required to go directly to the school office for a late notice to give to their teacher.
-Children who arrive after 8.45am are considered late and noted as such on the school roll.
+Children who arrive late are required to go directly to the school office accompanied by their parent or guardian for a late notice to give to their teacher.
+Children who arrive after 8.30am are considered late and noted as such on the school roll.
 Similarly, the incidents of children leaving school early should be kept at a minimum.
 Situations may arise where students are late to school or need to leave early but it becomes a concern for the school if this occurs regularly.

-12.7 SUPERVISION
+12.6 SUPERVISION